Kasey Kahne

 Kasey Kenneth Kahne (/keɪn/; born April 10, 1980) is an American professional dirt track racing and stock car racing driver.
 He last competed part-time in the NASCAR Xfinity Series, driving the No. 33 Chevrolet Camaro SS for Richard Childress Racing.
-Currently, Kahne competes in High Limit Racing, driving the No. 9 sprint car for his own team, Kasey Kahne Racing.
+Currently, Kahne competes in High Limit Racing, driving the No. 4 sprint car for his own team, Kasey Kahne Racing.

 Off the track, Kahne is active in charitable work and is a member of the President's Council on Service and Civic Participation.
 He also owns his own race team, Kasey Kahne Racing, which competes in the World of Outlaws and High Limit Racing series, fielding two sprint cars for himself and Brad Sweet.
 Kahne is a two-time Skagit Speedway winner of the Annual Jim Raper memorial Dirt Cup (2002 and 2003) and currently holds the fastest lap record there.
 Kahne scored 18 career wins in the Cup Series, including 3 Coca-Cola 600s in 2006, 2008, and 2012, and the Brickyard 400 in 2017.
 He was also the NASCAR Nextel Cup Series Rookie of the Year in 2004.
 He retired from racing before the end of the 2018 Cup Series season for health reasons and was replaced at Leavine Family Racing by Regan Smith.
+In 2023 he was named as one of NASCAR's 75 Greatest Drivers.

+Early life

+Kasey Kahne was born on April 10, 1980, in Enumclaw, Washington, to his parents Kelly and Tammy.
+His father Kelly was a mechanics enthusiast with a background in motorsports, and his mother Tammy, would later manage aspects of his early career.
+He has an older sister Shanon and a younger brother Kale.
+He grew up on a 50 acre rural property where he rode four-wheelers and dirt bikes.
+Growing up he also participated in other sports like baseball and basketball, and he would drive snowmobiles in the mountains during the winter.